S-Vamsee/S-Vamsee/README.md

 I'm a data engineer with an MS in Business Analytics from UMass Amherst.
 I like taking messy, real-world data and turning it into something a business can actually trust — the projects below are the proof of that, not just the pitch.
 Currently open to full-time Data Engineering / Analytics Engineering roles.

-**Education:** MS, Business Analytics — University of Massachusetts Amherst
+**Education:** MS, Business Analytics — University of Massachusetts Amherst GPA:- 3.90

 ---